QuTech-Delft/OpenQL/docs/compiler_passes.rst

 - opcode and control store file generation (CC-Light dependent) currently disabled as not used by CC-Light

+- write_quantumsim_program
+    writes the current IR as a python script that interfaces with quantumsim

+- write_qsoverlay_program
+    writes the current IR as a python script that interfaces with the qsoverlay module of quantumsim

 - QISA generation (CC-Light dependent)